-Welcome Dog Lovers!
-We are your go-to resource for all things dog in every aspect of caring for your beloved pups.
+Welcome, Dog Lovers!
+Canine Journal® is your go-to resource for all things dog in every aspect of caring for your beloved pups.
 From health concerns and food to pet insurance and dog resorts, we are here for you and your favorite furry friends.

 We love dogs!
 In fact, we would adopt every dog that needed a home if we could!

 Where Does Our Love Of Dogs Come From?

 Well, I spent my entire childhood surrounded by wonderful dogs – four silly and loving Shih-Tzus – E-Nuff, Jazz, Khan and Pooh.
 As an adult, I was blessed with the companionship of my dear and charming 75-pound “lap dog” Dalmatian, Domino, for almost 14 years.